tableau/hyper-db/website/docs/how-to/geodata.md

----
-title: Add Spatial Data to a Hyper File
+# Add Spatial Data to a Hyper File
-sidebar_position: 7
----
 Tableau supports spatial data (geography) in `.hyper` files.
 However the Hyper API does not directly accept Well-Known-Text for spatial data.
 Instead you need to provide a `CAST("column_as_text" AS GEOGRAPHY)` expression in the inserter to provide the spatial data as `text` strings.
 Hyper API's inserter pushes the `CAST("column_as_text" AS GEOGRAPHY)` expression down to Hyper where the `text` strings are converted to spatial data.

 :::tip